Last Updated on September 13, 2023

 Influencer

 These are the imitators or socializers – they love people.
-They are friendly, on the pulse with what is new, and very upbeat.
+They are friendly, on the pulse of what is new, and very upbeat.
 Interpersonal relationships are their thing.
-As such, they make good collaborators.
+They make good collaborators.
 However, they lack long-term focus and don’t always follow through on their actions.

 When communicating with an “influencer,” consider these points: approach them casually and friendly.
 Add in some humor when communicating with them.
 Remember, they lack long-term focus, so put everything in writing.
 You might have to refer to notes after your conversation.
-These people can sometimes be a tad too optimistic, including about their abilities, so keep that in mind.
+These people can sometimes be too optimistic about their abilities, so keep that in mind.

 To help you avoid conflict, do this!

-Don’t talk down to such people; don’t confine or stifle their ideas, but rather explore them.
-They will go rather deep into the nuts and bolts with you, but that is just who they are.
-They trust people readily, so if you want to motivate others, they can be on your side to get the process moving.
+Don’t talk down to such people; don’t confine or stifle their ideas, but explore them.
+They will go deep into the nuts and bolts with you, but that is just who they are.
+They trust people readily, so they can be on your side to get the process moving if you want to motivate others.

 Steady

 The harmonizer or relator loves teamwork and does not like conflict.
-These people value consistency, loyalty and stability above everything.
-Such people are great for customer support and other roles which require helping people.
+These people value consistency, loyalty, and stability above everything.
+Such people are great for customer support and other roles that require helping people.
 Yet, even though they love their patterns, they can mostly adapt very quickly.

 It is best not to force such a person into a decision.
-They might not be bored, even though they remain silent.
+They might not be bored even though they remain silent.
 Do ask them their thoughts, just to make sure.
 They would want deadlines, so spell these out.
-However, they are team players and have a good sense of their responsibilities and their role.
+However, they are team players with a good sense of their responsibilities and roles.

 Conscientious

 These are the thinkers or the analyzers.
 They like precision and competency.
 They will want to show their skills and are eager to learn new skills.
-One thing though − they can come across as unfriendly, but fear not – they are just a bit reserved.
+However, they can come across as unfriendly, but fear not – they are just a bit reserved.

 To communicate with the “conscientious” types

 Offer as many details as you can.
-Also, offer them clear expectations, and allow them to work independently.
-They will double-check info – this is not a reflection on you – they simply like to make sure that they offer you the right info.
+Also, offer them clear expectations and allow them to work independently.
+They will double-check info – this is not a reflection on you – they simply like to ensure they offer you the correct info.

-That said, there are a few things you should avoid.
+There are a few things you should avoid.
 Their feedback is constructive, not negative.
-Don’t use words such as ‘think’, ‘feel’ or ‘know’, since they will take these words up personally.
-Use small talk to warm them up a bit, so they feel more relaxed.
-The conversation will follow easier and you will be able to get more done.
-Note that these people are very systematic, and will assess risks before taking on a project.
-This is a good thing since it will help the team to be prepared.
+Don’t use words such as ‘think,’ ‘feel,’ or ‘know,’ since they will take these words up personally.
+Use small talk to warm them up so they feel more relaxed.
+The conversation will follow quickly, and you can get more done.
+Note that these people are very systematic and will assess risks before taking on a project.
+This is a good thing since it will help the team prepare.

 How to communicate with your employee.